Insecurity: El-Rufai calls for inter-agency cooperation

-Gov. Nasir El-Rufai has said that tackling insecurity requires cooperation of all states and for security managers as well as intelligence agencies to share information.
+Governor Nasir El-Rufai has said that tackling insecurity requires cooperation of the various states and for security managers as well as intelligence agencies to share information.

-The governor gave the advice during the 2021 second quarter meeting of Directors of the Directorate of State Security (DSS) in North West states, on Thursday in Kaduna.
+El-Rufai further noted that any plan that seeks to address the problem only in one state will at best yield a temporary respite as the criminals will retreat to safe havens.

-“Any plan that seeks to address the problem in only one state will at best yield a temporary respite as the criminals will retreat to safe havens.
+The governor made this known at the second quarter 2021 meeting of the Directors of the State Commands of the Directorate of State Security (DSS) in the North West on Thursday.

 ‘’The security agencies need to strengthen intelligence gathering, to establish not just the identities, plans and locations of these criminals, but to actively disrupt their capacity to organise and mount attacks on our citizens.